 You will need some time to trawl through these books.
 Volume 7 contains 976 pages and volume 8 even a whooping 1,203 pages.
 But having completed these two volumes, you will indeed also possess a tremendous amount of sound knowledge of the Ming Dynasty and its times.

 There are many other excellent narrations of the Ming dynasty, for instance Edward Dryer's, "Early Ming China" from 1982, but all of those mentioned above have at the end of the day been those, which provided me with most of the information to produce the text of these pages.

 Again, a resounding thank you to Yang Jing, Liu Jian Ling and Ryan.

-The displays are of good quality and the accompanying explanation of each scene is posted in both English and Chinese.
+The displays were of good quality and the accompanying explanation of each scene was posted in both English and Chinese.

 The museum is conveniently located on the local road linking the Ming tombs to the highway to/from Beijing.
 Unfortunately, the museum closed its doors "for renovation" in 2017 and it is unceratin when or if it will open again.